 Most people love to eat, drink and socialize, so anything that can indulge the senses or make kitchen entertainment easier, is a good choice.

-I’ve decided, as a renegade foodie myself, that this post should definitely happen right now!
+I’ve decided, as a renegade foodie myself, that this post about wedding favors for the kitchen should definitely happen right now!
 Why?
 Because in this point in time, people are realizing the value of good company and great food.
-Enjoy the collection, and check out the end of this post for some helpful tips and frequently asked questions.
+Enjoy the collection!

 Your wedding guests do not have to be aspiring Michelin star chefs (or maybe some of them are…), but people need to eat.
-Giving them a favor that will help them with cooking, or simply to entertain them while they’re making their dinner, is always a good idea.
+Giving them a wedding favor for the kitchen that will help them with cooking, or simply to entertain them while they’re making their dinner, is always a good idea.

-Also, remember that there will be plenty of couples at your wedding, so you can always do gender specific gifts for each table if you like.
+Also, remember that there will be plenty of couples at your wedding, so you can always do gender specific wedding favors for the kitchen for each table if you like.
 If you want to give cute, personalized spatulas as wedding favors for her, opt for giving something more masculine to the men, like bottle openers for example.

 Barware and accessories are always great tools to have on hand when entertaining guests in your home.
-These types of wedding favors can be specially handpicked and even personalized to give that extra touch.
+These types of wedding favors for the kitchen and bar can be specially handpicked and even personalized to give that extra touch.
 Anything from bottle openers to wine stoppers can be given as wedding favors, and there is a wide range to choose from.
 I especially love the unique ones, like an ampersand/word bottle opener, or a useful two-in-one type of item.